woprd/ctfs/adfcsa/csc2024/bitbybit/README.md

 ## Challenge Overview
 * **Category:** Digital Forensics
 * **Difficulty:** [Medium]
 * **Description:** We have access to network tap between server and gateway accessible via ssh.
-Need to determine how data exfiltrated and flag is contained in the same.
+Need to determine how data was exfiltrated and the flag is contained in that data.

-Posting 2 solutions here: Solution 1 was during the comp., Solution 2 was thought of with hindsight.
+Posting 2 solutions here: Solution 1 was during the comp.; Solution 2 was an after-thought.

 ## Tools Used

 ### Solution 1

 - [Wireshark](https://www.wireshark.org/))
-- [Python]
-- [iPython]
+- [Python/iPython]

 ### Solution 2